 - c.
 The Term may be extended by the parties' mutual agreement in writing.
 In the event that the Term is extended in accordance with this clause 3c PCV would contribute to MTS for resources used if required. - d.
-Either party may elect to end this MOU on the giving of 3 months' written notice.
+Either party may elect to end this MOU on the giving of three months' written notice.
 If the MOU is ended in accordance with this clause 3d: - i.
-Any instalment of the Contribution due on or before the MOU is ended remain due and payable in accordance with this MOU; - ii. by notice given by MTS, then PCV is permitted access to such of the Program as may be critically necessary for the PCV to maintain its METRO apprenticeship program. - iii. any and all monies held by MTS to the credit of PCV in the gift funds provided for under this MOU, to the extent that such monies are not payable to MTS under this MOU, must be remitted to PCV to be applied by the PCV to the METRO apprenticeship program for and on behalf of MTS Limited e.
-This MOU may be varied only by written agreement between the parties.

-f. • e parties will conduct a review of the partnership established by this MOU on or und twelve (12) months after its commencement to be arranged by mutual eement.
+Any instalment of the Contribution due on or before the MOU is ended remain due and payable in accordance with this MOU; - ii. by notice given by MTS, then PCV is permitted access to such of the Program as may be critically necessary for the PCV to maintain its METRO apprenticeship program. - iii. any and all monies held by MTS to the credit of PCV in the gift funds provided for under this MOU, to the extent that such monies are not payable to MTS under this MOU, must be remitted to PCV to be applied by the PCV to the METRO apprenticeship program - e.
+This MOU may be varied only by written agreement between the parties. - f.
+The parties will conduct a review of the partnership established by this MOU on or around twelve (12) months after its commencement to be arranged by mutual agreement.

-Signed: Date:

-Convener METRO for and on behalf of PCV

-Signed: Date:

-Ben Pfahlert National Director